zoogeny/zoogeny/books/story-self/08-Chapter-2-On-Daily-Rituals-draft.md

 I clean any dirty dishes, tidy the kitchen and then floss and brush my teeth.
 If I have extra time available I may tidy up other areas of my living and working spaces.

+I take some time for relaxation, usually letting the dog out and playing fetch.

-I may then shower at this time or I may choose to wash my face.
+I may then shower at this time.
 I may change into clothing more appropriate for afternoon activities.

 I make a silent prayer of thanks and intention.
 I am then ready to start my work for the afternoon.

 ### Evening ritual

 The evening ritual has a flexible start time.
-Some days it happens right at the end of my afternoon, roughly 6pm.
+Some days it happens right at the end of my afternoon, roughly 6 pm.
 Other days it might happen at 7pm or 8pm.
 I try to avoid eating within 2-3 hours of sleeping.

 I wash my hands and then I prepare and eat dinner.
 This is usually a medium sized meal but it may be large if I had a small lunch.
 It will contain a balanced combination of nutritious proteins, carbohydrates, fibers, and fats.

-I wash dishes, tidy the kitchen and then floss and brush my teeth.
+I then wash dishes, tidy the kitchen and then floss and brush my teeth.

 I say a small prayer of thanks and intention.
 I am then ready for my late evening leisure which can include exercise, yoga, watching YouTube videos, reading or playing with my dog.

 ### Reasoning for rituals

 Rituals are not critical to success so I try to keep them lighthearted.
 I focus on waking up at dawn and getting outside.
-Rituals are a template for a perfect day but not something to obsess about.
+Rituals are a template for a perfect day but not something to obsess over.

 Rituals provide structure.
 They break the day into clear sections.
 They are similar to each other and keep my mind and body aligned to a consistent frequency.